photoprism/photoprism-docs/docs/known-issues.md

 - [Hosting: Resolve known issues when installing in a sub-directory on a shared domain #2391](https://github.com/photoprism/photoprism/issues/2391)

+### Nested Import Folder

+You may not configure the *import* folder to be inside the *originals* folder, as this will cause a loop by importing already indexed files.

 ### Nested Storage Folder

-It is not supported to configure the *storage* folder to be inside the *originals* folder unless the name starts with a `.` to indicate that it is hidden.
-Otherwise, this will result in increasingly longer indexing times and high disk usage, since such nesting causes a loop by re-indexing previously created thumbnails and sidecar files:
+You may not configure the *storage* folder to be inside the *originals* folder unless the name starts with a `.` to indicate that it is hidden, as this will cause a loop when indexing the thumbnails of already indexed files:

 - [Config: Prevent nesting of "storage" folder inside "originals" unless hidden #1642](https://github.com/photoprism/photoprism/issues/1642)